NHOrus/srwq-compilation/episode-27.md

 "SHUT UP!!
 There is no mission, is there?!?!
 You're just making sure your alien buddies kill as many of our friends as possible!
 Well fuck you!
 Get out of that chair, and maybe we'll see if they leave you alive long enough to be dissected!"

-You're being incredibly rash, Ramon Gunther.
-If you truly beleive Despinis is an alien, why threaten her with a weapon that can only harm humans?
+*You're being incredibly rash, Ramon Gunther.
+If you truly beleive Despinis is an alien, why threaten her with a weapon that can only harm humans?*

 Gunther jerks his head around to see where the voice is coming from.
 The half-second distraction is all that it takes for Despinis to leap up, chop him in the neck to stun him, and crush the pistol in her hands.
-Anonymous Sat 27 Feb 2010 02:35:08 No.4602617 Report
- Quoted By: >>4602661
->>4602567
->>4602595

-These men speak the truth.
-There are no good or evil factions here.
-Just factions.
-Sciencegar Sciencebolt Sat 27 Feb 2010 02:37:08 No.4602625 Report
- Quoted By: >>4602633
->>4602643
->>4602650
- "So...we're abandoning the charade?"
+"So... we're abandoning the charade?"

-I never liked the charade to begin with.
-And don't pretend you did either.
+*I never liked the charade to begin with.
+And don't pretend you did either.*

 Despinis twitches, in what could almost be called a shrug.
 "If any of you wish to remain loyal to the EFA, you should get to the lifepods.
 Take Gunther with you.
 Those who stay are declaring their allegiance to a new order, where Humanity will be cleansed of its corrupt bureacracy and secret overlords, and returned to its true nature.

-One by one, the frightened crew exit the bridge.
+*One by one, the frightened crew exit the bridge.
 Gunther is dragged out, still cursing the captain.
-The door shuts behind them.
+The door shuts behind them.*

 Despinis turns to the only other person left in the room.
 Her face twitches into something that could almost be a smile.